Sagenda/sagenda-calendar-wp/readme.txt

 composer update
 == Upgrade Notice ==
+= 2.0.0-ALPHA-2 =
+ALPHA VERSION : DO NOT USE FOR PROD!
+* DEBUG : Correct multiple reservation bug.
+* DEBUG : Improve date and time formating when a date is over several days but without hours (all day event).
+* DEBUG : Remove "reservation title" if there's no reservation to display.

+== Changelog ==
 = 2.0.0-ALPHA-1 =
 ALPHA VERSION : DO NOT USE FOR PROD!
 * ADDED : New calendar with Agenda view.